This post may contain affiliate links. Please read our disclosure policy.

 Cowboy Caviar Recipe

 Note: The avocado in this recipe is best when served immediately after making.
-When I’m making this in advance of serving it, I typically skip the avocado or add it last right before serving.
+So, when I’m making this in advance of serving it, I typically skip the avocado or add it last right before serving.

 Cowboy Caviar